 Attracting hawks to your garden can help eliminate all sorts of garden pests, from rodents to some insects.
 Sure, you will have to give up attracting songbirds, but the payoff might be worth it.
 Providing ample nesting and perching areas will give the hawks a spot to attack from, and keeping noisy people or animals out of the garden can help make the garden more attractive.

-Having a section of your yard with tall grasses or other flexible ground cover will encourage mice and similar rodents to congregate in those areas.
 You can also build nesting boxes to encourage hawks to stick around.
 Just make sure to have a bird feeder or other source of water available.